 The Group will continue to pursue its operating and financial strategies to create shareholder value.
-Further information is included in the Chairman and Managing Director's Statement.
+Further information is included in the Chairman's letter and Managing Director and CEO's letter.

 Environmental regulation

 The Group is not subject to any significant environmental regulation and is not aware of any breaches of any environmental regulations during the year.